-What happens is that chronic inhalation of mold spores causes allergic reactions that cause the tissues in the nose and sinus openings to swell.
+What happens is that chronic inhalation of mold spores causes an allergic reaction that cause the tissues in the nose and sinus openings to swell.
 When the openings to the sinuses swell, any mucous present in the sinus cavity can not drain and lies stagnant in that sinus cavity.
 Eventually the stagnant mucous can become infected, thus a sinus infection.

 Ways to decrease swelling are

-steroid nasal sprays
+- steroid nasal sprays

-oral steroids in severe cases
+- oral steroids in severe cases

 an underlying mold problem in your house.
 Constant inhalation of mold spores can keep sinusitis going on for a long time.

 Also, in some cases the chronic inhalation of mold spores can actually cause a fungal infection to start growing in your sinuses.
 This is really bad if this happens and you will need to first get this diagnosed by an ENT (ear nose and throat) doctor and then treated by them as well.
 One sign that it may be fungal is that the mucous coming out your nose is dark brown instead of white, tan or green.
 That is something that is serious and beyond the scope of this website.